Why You Need A WordPress Website Care Plan

 1. Daily Security Scanning – innoculate threats before they happen

 The biggest issue with software security is that it is virtual.
 You can’t see the threats.
-You may not even be aware of how vulnerable your website is until it’s too late.
+You may not even know your website’s vulnerability until it’s too late.

 Even if you only have a small site, hackers are still interested.
-Using server resources, sending spam and using a malicious redirect are three of the top things hackers do with both large and small WordPress sites.
+Hackers use server resources, send spam, and use a malicious redirect, which are three top things hackers do with both large and small WordPress sites.

 Our daily security scanning helps spot threats before they affect your site.
-Instant issue alerts issues mean we can investigate and fix swiftly.
+In addition, instant issue alert issues mean we can investigate and fix them swiftly.